 CULTURED MARBLE: This is a man-made product that has much of the durability and beauty of natural marble.

-DECLARATION OF RESTRICTIONS: See "Important Information" on Page 4 of this manual.
+DECLARATION OF RESTRICTIONS: See "Pertinent Information" section of this manual.

 DEFLECTION: Bending of a beam or any part of a structure under an applied load.